 Analysis of Poem "Daddy" by Sylvia Plath

-Sylvia Plath's poem Daddy remains one of the most controversial modern poems ever written.
-It is a dark, surreal and at times painful allegory which uses metaphor and other devices to carry the idea of a girl victim finally freeing herself from her father.
+Sylvia Plath's poem "Daddy" remains one of the most controversial modern poems ever written.
+It is a dark, surreal, and at times painful allegory that uses metaphor and other devices to carry the idea of a female victim finally freeing herself from her father.
+In Plath's own words:

 You do not do, you do not do